subirvarma/GeneralCognitics/_posts/2023-2-2-IndusValley.md

 ---
 layout: default
-title: "D D Kosambi and his History of History Ancient India: The Mysteries of the IVC"
+title: "D D Kosambi and his History of Ancient India: The Mysteries of the IVC"
 ---

 # D D Kosambi and His History of Ancient India: The Mysteries of the IVC